pedsmoreira/casex-template/README.md

 Casex Template is a simple template engine that applies [the casex pattern](https://dx.dev/casex) to all occurances in a template.

-Often creating templates feels tedious and time consuming, we wanted to create an engine that lets you pretty much copy an example file, replace a few `__name__` patterns and you should be good to go.
+Often creating templates feels tedious and time consuming, I wanted to create an engine that lets you pretty much copy an example file, replace a few `__name__` patterns and you should be good to go.

 ## Official Documentation

-Documenation for Casex Template can be found at [dxtr.dev/casex-template](dxtr.dev/casex-template).
+Documenation for Casex Template can be found at [dxtr.dev/casex-template](https://dxtr.dev/casex-template).

 ## License